hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Blend --> Blend to Neighbor`

-Transitions the current keyframe with the neighboring keyframes in the timeline.
-In order for this operator to work, there must be a keyframe before and after the current frame.
-To use this operator, drag the mouse left or right to adjust the operator's *Blend* property.
+Moves each selected keyframe towards the value of the left or right neighbor by a certain percentage.

 Blend
-   The amount to favor either the left or the right key.
-Values less than 0.5 favor the left keyframe, values greater than 0.5 favor the right keyframe, a value of 0.5 results in no change.
+   When negative, each keyframe moves *Blend* percent to the value of the left neighbor.

+   When positive, they move to the right neighbor.

+   When zero, they keep their original values.

 .. _bpy.ops.graph.blend_to_default: